 I did hear back from my contact yesterday, so I can finally speak!
 First of all, let’s back up for those of you who have no idea what I’m talking about.
 On Friday evening, another blogger “leaked” an internal memo that was meant for Kroger employees that talked about changes to what and how they accept coupons.
 Basically all amazing things, saying things like no limits on how many coupons they will accept, don’t check expiration dates, etc..
 I am not posting the link as to not perpetuate this information.
 Why?
 Well…

 Here is the response I received this weekend from Jackie, Media and Government Relations Manager for the The Kroger Company Columbus Division, who is also the direct contact for bloggers.
 (And thank you Jackie for answering your email over this holiday weekend!)

 With that being said, let me remind you that the Kroger Corporate Coupon Policy already allows their store managers to set their own limits on how many coupons to accept, along with other policy issues like accepting expired coupons (although not mentioned specifically, this would be covered under the blanket statement).
-Many of the Columbus OH stores NEVER set a limits on how many coupons you can use and they’ve even been known to post signage as you walk in the door stating that they will accept expired coupons up to a week after expiration…although this is never something I would promote.
+Many of the Columbus OH stores NEVER set a limit on how many coupons you can use and they’ve even been known to post signage as you walk in the door stating that they will accept expired coupons up to a week after expiration…although this is never something I would promote.
 All of these things vary from STORE to STORE.
-While this memo would definitely be a positive adjustment to the existing policy, nothing has been enacted corporate wide.
+While this memo would definitely be a positive adjustment to the existing policy, and very well could be something SOME stores are adopting…nothing has been enacted corporate wide.